hipc-book/hipc-book.github.io/_lectures_in_progress/10-heterogeneous_programming.md

 * CPUs will integrate some of the best parts of GPUs (in-core accelerators, wide vectors, high bandwidth memory)
 * Programmability of heterogeneous systems is improving, but has a long way to go

 Heterogeneous systems typically offer us better performance per Watt, and possibly better performance per dollar, but they are more difficult to program.
-The first Exascale systems are CPU-GPU hybrid systems, using CPUs and GPUs from a variety of vendors (AMD, Intel and NVIDIA), each with a preferred programming model (HIP/ROCm, OneAPI and CUDA, respectively).
+The first Exascale systems are CPU-GPU hybrid systems, using CPUs and GPUs from a variety of vendors (AMD, Intel, and NVIDIA), each with a preferred programming model (HIP/ROCm, OneAPI, and CUDA, respectively).

 However, application developers and scientists do not want to redevelop their applications for each machine.
-This has led to a big push in HPC to develop new programming models focussed on improving performance portability.
+This has led to a big push in HPC to develop programming models focussed on improving performance portability.
 Some of these programming models have subsequently been adopted by vendors (e.g. [Intel's DPC++](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html) is based on SYCL), and some of the features in these programming models are being added to language specifications (e.g. [mdspan](https://github.com/kokkos/mdspan) is being added to C++23 from Kokkos).

 However, in the ever-changing world of HPC, there is always more work to be done.